Cardiff car crash: Tributes paid to three killed in crash

 Sophie Russon, 20, and Shane Loughlin, 32, are seriously injured in hospital.

-All five had been on a night out in Cardiff when the Volkswagen Tiguan they were travelling in came off the A48 and crashed into trees.
+All five had been on a night out in Newport when the Volkswagen Tiguan they were travelling in came off the A48 and crashed into trees.
+They were last seen at about 02:00 GMT on Saturday.

 Family and friends made repeated appeals to find the missing group over the course of the weekend, with the mother of one of the girls saying she had been told to stop contacting police for updates.